Pukabyte/savvyguides/docs/settings/notifiarr/index.md

 ## Configuring Formats

+Once we have our profiles made (and fully synced over to sonarr and radarr) we can now add additional formats to each instance.

+Enter the Formats section in the sidebar

 You will be presented with a table of custom formats.
 You can scroll down or click on one of the formats to be presented with a list of each custom format type.